Which types of forests are predominantly found in North Carolina?

 Study for the North Carolina Envirothon Forestry Test.
 Enhance your knowledge on forestry with multiple choice questions, each complete with hints and explanations.
 Prepare effectively to succeed in your exam!

-North Carolina is home to a diverse range of forest types, and the presence of deciduous forests, coniferous forests, and mixed forests reflects the state's varied climate and geography.
+North Carolina is home to a diverse range of forest types, primarily due to its varied climate and geography.
+The correct answer highlights the presence of deciduous forests, coniferous forests, and mixed forests, which are the predominant types found in the state.

 Subscribe